 Trish Stanley, PsyD, MFT is a Certified Gottman Couples Therapist specializing in individual, couple, and family therapy and maintains a private practice in San Diego, CA.

-Liz has provided direct psychotherapy services for infants, children, adolescents, adults and couples since 1987.
-All of her work is grounded in neuroscience principles, attachment theory and developmental theories.
-In addition to specializing in couples therapy, Liz runs parenting classes and is well versed in human development across the lifespan.
-She has worked at the federal, state, and local level advancing children's mental health issues.
+Liz has been practicing psychotherapy for over 30 years.
+All of her work is grounded in neuroscience principles, attachment theory, and developmental theories.
+In addition to specializing in couples therapy, Liz has developed curriculum and teaches couples therapy to graduate students.
+Furthermore, she is currently writing a book on couples therapy.
+She has facilitated parenting classes and is well versed in human development across the lifespan.
+Liz has worked at the federal, state, and local level advancing mental health issues.

-With 30 years of experience and am licensed as both a Marriage and Family Therapist and a Clinical Psychologist.
+Dr. Collins has 30 years of experience as a licensed Marriage and Family Therapist and a Clinical Psychologist.

-I also specialize in using mind and body therapies such as mindfulness-based approaches together with cognitive strategies to work with personal and relationship change.
+Linda also specializes in using mind and body therapies, such as combining mindfulness-based approaches with cognitive strategies, in order to facilitate personal and relationship change.